 Master's Degrees

-The Brown School offers generous merit-based scholarships - more than \$6 million was awarded last year - as well as need-based financial aid.
+The Brown School offers generous scholarships - more than 6 million was awarded last year.
+We take both merit and need into account when awarding scholarships.

 Brown School students typically cover their educational expenses through a combination of the following: